facebookarchive/AsyncDisplayKit/_docs/containers-ascollectionnode.md

 </div>
 </div>

+This works just as well with any node such as an ASTableNode, ASPagerNode, etc.

 ##Accessing the ASCollectionView##
 If you've used previous versions of ASDK, you'll notice that `ASCollectionView` has been removed in favor of `ASCollectionNode`.